 Another advantage of the Kingst waveform capnography machine is its reduced risk of error.
 Traditional pulse oximetry relies on the user inputting the correct oxygen saturation values.
 This can be susceptible to human error, particularly if the user is unfamiliar with the device.
 The Kingst waveform capnography machine, on the other hand, eliminates this risk by automatically calculating the oxygen saturation level.

-Finally, the Kingst waveform capnography machine is also capable of providing faster results.
+Finally, the Kingst etco2 waveform capnography is also capable of providing faster results.
 Traditional pulse oximetry takes around 10 seconds to provide a result, while the Kingst waveform capnography machine can provide a result within 2 seconds.
 This can be especially beneficial in emergency situations where a fast response is critical.

 In conclusion, the Kingst waveform capnography machine offers a range of advantages over traditional pulse oximetry.
 Its improved accuracy, reduced risk of error, and faster results make it an ideal choice for many medical scenarios.